-- model, service requirement, and number of cooperative nodes/antennas per node, some APs may operate at low or high bands.
+Operational Bands: One opportunity for D-MIMO is multi-band operations where, for instance, depending on the traffic model, service requirement, and number of cooperative nodes/ antennas per node, some APs may operate at low or high bands.
 For instance, assume a highway scenario with a large number of vehicles at low speeds in the morning, and few vehicles at high speeds during the night.
 In this situation, the network experiences diverse quality-of-service requirements and sensing/communication priorities during the day.
-Here, the presence of multiple nodes gives flexibility for multi-band operation. - Centralized and distributed processing: Distributed or centralized processing is based on the APs capabilities.
+Here, the presence of multiple nodes gives flexibility for multi-band operation.

+Centralized and Distributed Processing: Distributed or centralized processing is based on the APs capabilities.
 For instance, depending on the operational frequency, their associated processing can be in the CUs or APs.
 Distributed antenna deployment provides broader resource trade-off options based on local data traffic and nodes' deployment.
-Moreover, the existence of multiple nodes opens opportunities for preventing service outages and reducing selfinterference, through optimized deployment and coordinated beamforming techniques. - Fronthaul and backhaul: Wireless fronthaul/backhaul is preferred outdoors with low cost and fast deployment, whereas wired fronthaul/backhaul could be more beneficial indoors with improved reliability and capacity.
+Moreover, the existence of multiple nodes opens opportunities for preventing service outages and reducing self-interference, through optimized deployment and coordinated beamforming techniques.

+Fronthaul and Backhaul: Wireless fronthaul/ backhaul is preferred outdoors with low cost and fast deployment, whereas wired fronthaul/backhaul could be more beneficial indoors with improved reliability and capacity.
 Also, at higher operation bands, wireless deployment is preferred with less restricted synchronization requirements.
-Moreover, some benefits provided by the architecture of fronthaul/backhaul in D-MIMO networks include: - Cooperative communications.
-Here, the presence of fronthaul/backhaul helps the nodes to have multiple views on the UE/object which improves the channel state information (CSI) quality significantly; see Fig. 3 as an example with a set of cooperative APs jointly performing ISAC to improve the system performance. - Multi-band operation.
-Here, the nodes can operate in different bands, obtain information, and then share them via fronthaul/backhaul.
-This is advantageous in terms of interference mitigation and resource allocation. - Scalability.
-Different protocol layers should support the scalability requirements.
-While some long-term management may be handled by the CU(s), a large part of each UE can be handled by its serving AP(s). - Half- and Full-duplex: Theoretically, full-duplex is preferred for communication because it almost doubles the SE; however, the existing problem with self-interference at the AP, i.e., the interference between the transmit and receive antenna arrays, could reduce the expected SE gains significantly.
-In D-MIMO systems, full-duplex could provide more flexibility in terms of, e.g., channel estimation and interference coordination. - Coherent and non-coherent processing: Coherent-phase synchronization refers to the process of aligning the phase of the signals transmitted or received by different APs.
+Moreover, some benefits provided by the architecture of fronthaul/ backhaul in D-MIMO networks include:

+- Cooperative communications: Here, the presence of fronthaul/backhaul helps the nodes to have multiple views on the UE/object which improves the channel state information (CSI) quality significantly; see "ISAC D-MIMO Quantitative Benefits - A Case Study" below for an example with a set of cooperative APs jointly performing ISAC to improve the system performance. - Multi-band operation: Here, the nodes can operate in different bands, obtain information, and then share them via fronthaul/backhaul.
+This is advantageous in terms of interference mitigation and resource allocation. - Scalability: Different protocol layers should support the scalability requirements.
+While some long-term management may be handled by the CU(s), a large part of each UE can be handled by its serving APs(s).

+Half- and Full-Duplex: Theoretically, full-duplex is preferred for communication because it almost doubles the SE; however, the existing problem with self-interference at the APs, that is, the interference between the transmit and receive antenna arrays, could reduce the expected SE gains significantly.
+In D-MIMO systems, full-duplex could provide more flexibility in terms of, for example, channel estimation and interference coordination.

+Coherent and Non-Coherent Processing:

+Coherent-phase synchronization refers to the process of aligning the phase of the signals transmitted or received by different APs.
 This alignment is crucial in coherent D-MIMO systems because it ensures that the signals from different APs interfere constructively, maximizing the signal strength at the receiver.
 Recent findings in over-the-air massive synchrony are presented in [9] and synchronization solutions are classified into reciprocity calibration and full calibration.
 One important conclusion from [9] is that using the so-obtained phase corrections everywhere in the system is optimal for any D-MIMO network size.
 Non-coherent processing has a lower cost and might be sufficient for narrow beams and spatial multiflow, while coherent processing could improve the reliability at the cost of increased complexity.

-B. D-MIMO from a Localization and Sensing Perspective
+D-MIMO FROM A LOCALIZATION AND SENSING PERSPECTIVE